ecos-wtf/website/_posts/2021-03-09-bcm2-utils-bootloader-dumping.md

  [tr69]
 {% endhighlight %}

 Different, but similar.
-The fact that a single eCOS kernel run specific code within a specific CPU core is super interesting, but I won't cover this right now.
+The fact that a single eCos kernel run specific code within a specific CPU core is super interesting, but I won't cover this right now.

 ## Conclusion

-Over the course of this article, I explained how to approach an unknown device running Broadcom eCOS, dump its bootloader, instrument it to dump the full NAND and SPI flash, patch non-volatile settings to obtain console access, and discovered a second console access.
+Over the course of this article, I explained how to approach an unknown device running Broadcom eCos, dump its bootloader, instrument it to dump the full NAND and SPI flash, patch non-volatile settings to obtain console access, and discovered a second console access.

 If you have any questions, feel free to get in touch via [email](mailto:quentin@ecos.wtf) or [Twitter](https://twitter.com/qkaiser).